harrycresswell/cu/content/utilities/_index.md

 weight: 40
 ---

 *cu.css* include a handful of utilities. **Utilities help to solve common, yet specific problems found throughout a project**.
+They can be used with any element in any context.

 According to [cube.fyi](https://cube.fyi/utility.html): “A utility, in the context of CUBE CSS, is a CSS class that does one job and does that one job well.”